sama1mansn/opbnb-docs/docs/tutorials/run-nodes-best-practices.md

 ---
 sidebar_label: Best Practices for opBNB Node Configuration
-description: Guide on running an opBNB Node with best practices
+description: Comprehensive Manual for Operating an opBNB Node Utilizing Best Practices
 ---

 # Best Practices for opBNB Node Configuration

-This guide provides best practices for configuring and running an opBNB Node.
+This manual delineates Best practices for the configuration and operation of an opBNB Node.

-## Choosing the Right Mode and Storage Scheme
+## Selecting the Appropriate Mode and Storage Scheme

-opBNB supports different node modes: Full, Fast, and Archive.
+opBNB accommodates various node modes: Full, Fast, and Archive.
-There are two storage schemes available: HBSS (Hash-Based Scheme Storage) and PBSS (Path-Based Scheme Storage).
+Two storage schemes are available: HBSS (Hash-Based Scheme Storage) and PBSS (Path-Based Scheme Storage).

-The core differences between them are how they preserve history trie data.
+The principal distinctions between them lie in their methods of preserving history trie data.

-The Merkle Patricia Trie (MPT) is a data structure used to efficiently store and retrieve key-value pairs.
-It combines the concepts of a Patricia trie and a Merkle tree to provide a secure and immutable way to represent data stored in the Ethereum Virtual Machine (EVM).
+The Merkle Patricia Trie (MPT), an advanced data structure, is adept at storing and retrieving key-value pairs with efficiency.
+It amalgamates the principles of a Patricia trie and a Merkle tree to forge a secure and immutable representation of data within the Ethereum Virtual Machine (EVM).

-The MPT provides features like below
+The MPT endows the following capabilities:
-- Get history data: It's possible to get the balance of specific account at specific block height, simulate call at specific block height, debug trace at specific block height, etc.
+- Access to historical data: Enables retrieval of an account's balance at a specified block height, simulation of calls, and debugging of traces at particular block heights, among others.
-- Proof of Inclusion and Non-Inclusion:
+- Verification of Inclusion and Exclusion:
-MPT enables proofs of both inclusion and non-inclusion of key-value pairs.
-This feature is crucial for verifying transactions and maintaining the integrity of the blockchain.
+The MPT facilitates proofs of both inclusion and exclusion of key-value pairs, a pivotal feature for transaction verification and blockchain integrity maintenance.

-However, storing the entire history trie data on disk can be resource-intensive and may not be necessary for all use cases. opBNB provides different node modes and storage schemes to cater to various requirements.
+Nevertheless, the preservation of entire history trie data on disk can demand substantial resources and may be superfluous for certain applications. opBNB introduces diverse node modes and storage schemes to accommodate a range of requirements.

-The differences between the modes and storage schemes are as follows:
+The variances between the modes and storage schemes are encapsulated as follows:
-- Archive node mode stores the entire history trie data.
-Full node stores the recent trie data(128 blocks), fast node only stores the current state without trie data.
+- Archive node mode conserves the complete history trie data.
+Full node mode archives recent trie data (128 blocks), whereas the fast node mode retains only the current state, excluding trie data.
-    - The requests like get blocks, transactions, receipts, logs, etc. are supported by all node modes.
-Since the block data is stored in the block database, it is not affected by the trie data storage scheme.
+    - Functions such as block, transaction, receipt, and log retrieval are supported across all node modes.
+Since block data is preserved in the block database, it remains unaffected by the trie data storage scheme.
-    - The requests to get history state data differs by node mode.
-Archive node supports all history state data, full node and fast node support the recent 128 blocks state data.
+    - The capability to access historical state data varies by node mode.
+Archive nodes support comprehensive historical state data retrieval, whereas full and fast nodes facilitate access to recent 128 blocks' state data.
-    - The requests which require trie data like eth_getProof, eth_getStorageAt, etc. Archive node supports all of them.
-Full node supports query of the recent 128 blocks, fast node does not support.
+    - Trie data-dependent functions like `eth_getProof`, `eth_getStorageAt`, etc., are fully supported by Archive nodes.
+Full nodes offer queries for recent 128 blocks, whereas fast nodes lack this support.
+    - Specifically, given that the transfer from Layer 2 to Layer 1 necessitates `eth_getProof` data corresponding to the most recent root hash height, we have implemented certain enhancements within the full node configuration to facilitate `eth_getProof` for the latest root hash height, irrespective of it surpassing the 128-block threshold.
+Should you require the utilization of your personal node for the assembly of withdrawal proof, the full node mode is at your disposal.
-- PBSS stores trie nodes on disk using the encoded path and a specific key prefix as the key.
-This approach allows PBSS's Merkle Patricia Trie (MPT) to overwrite older data due to the shared key between the account trie and storage trie.
-This feature not only enables **online pruning** but also significantly **reduces data redundancy**.
+- PBSS archives trie nodes on disk utilizing encoded paths and specific key prefixes as keys.
+This method permits PBSS's Merkle Patricia Trie (MPT) to supersede older data due to the shared key between the account trie and storage trie, enabling **online pruning** and significantly **diminishing data redundancy**.
-    - Archive node only supports HBSS, full node and fast node support both HBSS and PBSS.
+    - Archive node mode is only compatible with HBSS, whereas Full and Fast node modes support both HBSS and PBSS.
-    - Please refer to [PBSS document](./pbss-pebble.md) for more details.
+    - For further details, please consult the [PBSS document](./pbss-pebble.md).

 ### Fast Node

-It's recommended to run a fast node for most use cases.
-Fast node only stores the current state without trie data.
-It's suitable for most use cases like querying the current state, sending transactions, etc.
+For most applications, operating a fast node is advisable.
+This mode maintains only the current state, sans trie data, making it suitable for tasks such as querying the current state and processing transactions.

-If you want to enable the fast node, you can add `--allow-insecure-no-tries` in the `op-geth` start command.
+To activate the fast node, include `--allow-insecure-no-tries` in the `op-geth` startup command.

 ```
  ./geth --config ./config.toml --datadir ./node --syncmode full  --allow-insecure-no-tries
 ```

-If you want to prune the MPT state(e.g. when you switch from full node to fast node), you can also prune the node:
+To prune the MPT state (e.g., when transitioning from a full to a fast node), prune the node as follows:

 ```
 ./geth snapshot insecure-prune-all --datadir ./datadir ./genesis.json